icopy-site/awesome-cn/docs/awesome/awesome-open-source-games.md

 - [Asteroids](http://github.com/dmcinnes/HTML5-Asteroids) - Pure JavaScript asteroids.
 Destroy asteroids ans saucers controlling a triangular ship rotating left and right.
 - [Avabranch](https://github.com/Zolmeister/avabranch) - Get your Ava away from the blocks moving between them.
 - [Ball And Wall](https://github.com/budnix/ball-and-wall) - Destroy the blocks using the Vaus, that is ejected from the ship.
-- [Breakout](https://github.com/Couchfriends/breakout) - Breakout multiplayer with HTML5.
+- [Breakout](https://github.com/Couchfriends/breakout) - Multiplayer with HTML5.
 Destroy the blocks using one ball from your ship.
-- [Captain Rogers](https://github.com/EnclaveGames/Captain-Rogers) - Captain Rogers: Asteroid Belt of Sirius - HTML5 mobile game created using ImpactJavaScript.
+- [Captain Rogers](https://github.com/EnclaveGames/Captain-Rogers) - HTML5 mobile game created using ImpactJavaScript.
 - [Ceros Snake](https://github.com/mjhasbach/ceros-snake) - A remake of the iconic 70's Snake game.
 - [CHANG€](https://github.com/RothschildGames/change) - Intense game about the extreme life of supermarket cashiers.
 - [Chromacore](https://github.com/Murkantilism/game-off-2013) - 2D musical platformer set in a dark, black & white world that progressively becomes more colorful and happy through successful gameplay.